 "Even if you've been recommended to a potential client, they'll want to check you out.
 The first place they look is online"

-Mary Porch, business development director, Ashtons Legal
+Mary Porch, BD/marketing consultant, Ashtons Legal

 The first step is to agree what your website is for.
 Start from first principles – what are your firm's goals, and what is your firm's brand and USP?
 Who is the site aimed at and what are you trying to achieve?
 How can the website convince visitors to take the next step?